gabriel-shanahan/sonar-kotlin/README.md

 - `cd $SONAR_HOME/bin/[your_os]`
 - `./sonar.sh restart`

-In the SonarQube UI, go to Administration and in either Kotlin or Kotlin Detekt (depending on which you want to disable)
+Finally, in the SonarQube UI, go to Administration and in under Kotlin, remove the .kt extension, instead inputting any random sequence (be sure it cannot be a real file suffix).

 ### Configurations and Baselines (and Filters)